 March 2022: Political Economy in the Scottish Enlightenment

 A conference sponsored by International Christian University and the Institute for the Study of Scottish Philosophy Tokyo

-Although Scottish philosophy is chiefly understood as an intellectual movement within the broader cultural innovations of the Scottish Enlightenment, its ideas concerning political economy had effects on the real-world economy as well.
+Although Scottish philosophy is chiefly understood as an intellectual movement within the broader cultural innovations of the Scottish Enlightenment, its ideas concerning political economy had effects on the real-word economy as well.
 This conference sheds light on the close relationship between political economy as practiced and as theorized by Scottish philosophers.
-Of particular interest to this conference are the ways that Scottish theories of political economy influenced the modernization of Asian countries, although papers need not confine themselves to the the Asian context.
+Of particular interest to this conference are the ways that Scottish theories of political economy influenced the modernization of Asian counties, although papers need not confine themselves to the Asian context.
 This conference also includes papers that explore the relations between political economy and theories of ethics and religion, especially in the international context.

 May 2021 CFP: Naturalizing Religion in the Scottish Enlightenment